sjdlabgroup/Census/README.md

 Note: a demo script (demo.r) and dataset (peng_sub.RDS) are also included in this directory.

 Also note: Census requires Seurat version 4 to run.
-Please install and load Seurat v4 prior to loading the Census library in R.
+Please load Seurat v4 prior to loading the Census library in R.

 ## 1. Introduction